 In preparation for this review, the CEC will ensure that the assessment form is completed listing the evidence for each competency.

-Then, the team will review the form and the evidence to ensure completion and accuracy.
-If either the Commission Representative or the National Faculty Member determines that an applicant has not met the required competencies, they shall request a conference call with the ACPE Certified Educator from the local center to discuss their concerns.
+In a preliminary meeting, the team will review the form and the evidence to ensure completion and accuracy.
+If either the Commission Representative or the National Faculty Member determines that an applicant has not met the required competencies, they shall discuss their concerns.
 The group must reach a consensus as to how to proceed with the process, seeking consultation from the Chair of the Commission as needed.

-At the conclusion of their review, the assessment form is returned to the CEC, who will then upload it into their portfolio.
+At the conclusion of the interview, the assessment form is returned to the CEC, who will then upload it into their portfolio.
 The Certification Commission Reviewer will then submit the last page of the document to the ACPE office, certifying that the CEC has successfully met the required competencies to move to Phase II.